Heat Pump FAQs

 Yes.
 Our heat pump installations all come with a 24-month workmanship warranty alongside your manufacturer's warranty.

-Does my heat pump need servicing?
+Does a heat pump need servicing?

 Give us a call on 0330 822 2795 and we'll get you back on track.